This beginner lesson is a continuation of my page on novice ukulele. It assumes you know how to:

 Play:

 You’ve got to enjoy the music you make or you are wasting your time.
 So once you learn a song, just play it and enjoy the music you are making.
-Don’t judge, “Oh shoot.
+Don’t judge, “Oh darn.
 That chord buzzed.”
 Just play it as best you can.

 This is called “jamming.”